Amy E. Armstrong, Archivist

 Sarah is a senior at The University of Texas at Austin.
 She studies English, sociology, and geography in the Liberal Arts Honors department and is the editor-in-chief of Texas Spoon University.

 Taylor has worked at the Ransom Center as a rare book cataloger and, presently, as a manuscripts archivist.
 He has processed the papers of Peter Glenville, James Jones, and Lillian Hellman, among others.

 Jennifer Tisdale, Public Affairs Director

 At the Ransom Center, Tisdale is responsible for identifying, planning, and implementing strategic public affairs activities and programs that range from media relations to social media at the Ransom Center.

-Apryl Voskamp, Head of Preservation
+Apryl Voskamp, former Head of Preservation

 Voskamp oversees the preservation lab within the conservation department and is responsible for designing and producing a wide variety of preservation housings and structures for all departments within the Ransom Center.
 She also works part time in archives and visual materials and has processed multiple archives, including the Norman Mailer papers.

 Walters is a junior at The University of Texas at Austin majoring in Plan II Honors.
 His focus is on American Literature, World War II History, and German Language.

 Weber is a serials cataloger in the Book Cataloging Department currently processing the Texas Sueltas collection and the George MacBeth Library serials among others.

 Wetegrove is currently a senior at The University of Texas at Austin majoring in History.
 Her research interests include American history and material culture.